freerange/site/soups/show-and-tell-events.snip.markdown

   Trying to subscribe to this Google Group with an email address doesn't appear to work: the "Join This Group" link in the email you receive is broken and results in a 404.
 You should be able to join if you're signed in to a Google account.
 Alternatively, send us an email and we can invite you.

   **Note 2.**
   Subscribing to the Google Group will automatically invite you to a recurring calendar event for the Show & Tell.
-Please ignore the location of the first calendar event email you receive as it's our old office address.
-The actual location will be updated closer to the event (i.e. when we've found somewhere to host it!)

 * [Slack channel][]
 * [Events on Attending][]